webrtc-rs/webrtc/examples/examples/save-to-disk/README.md

 # save-to-disk
-save-to-disk is a simple application that shows how to record your webcam/microphone using WebRTC.rs and save VP8/Opus to disk.
+save-to-disk is a simple application that shows how to record your webcam/microphone using WebRTC.rs and save VP8/VP9 and Opus to disk.

 TODO: If you wish to save H264 to disk checkout out [save-to-webm]